LSiegner/LSiegner/README.md

 ### :About me:
 I'm an aspiring data engineer/data scientist 🇩🇪 with a background in the simulation of physical/biological systems 👨‍🔬 and financial markets 🧑‍💻

-- 🔭 I’m currently working on my master studies in physics at the University of Cologne
+- 🔭 I’m currently working on my master studies in physics at the University of Cologne as well as looking for part time jobs
 - 🌱 I’m currently learning data engineering/data science with a focus on precision oncology/sytems medicine 📚
 - :star_struck: I'm open to collaborate on any topic related to data engineering/data science
 - 🤔 I’m looking for a mentor helping me to achieve my goals in the fields of data engineering